cpjanssen/autoui-open-data-initiative.github.io/index.md

 There are many places where we can publish open access artifacts.
 It is good practice to keep your data on a FAIR platform/repository.
 Here are some examples (updated June 2024):

 1. **[ACM Digital Library](https://dl.acm.org)** (FAIR): AutoUI is an ACM conference, and the platform allows the sharing of (small) supplementary material with the publication.
-2. **OSF** (FAIR, [OSF](https://osf.io)): Allows to make repos anonymous for review, which can be handy for the submission process.
+2. **[OSF](https://osf.io)** (FAIR): Allows to make repos anonymous for review, which can be handy for the submission process.
 It is a ‘swiss knife’ for publishing artifacts in open access, and the platform allows a great level of flexibility.
 File versioning is straightforward, and OSF also allows you to pre-register your study.
 It is also easy to make your material anonymous for the review process.
-3. **Zenodo** (FAIR, [Zenodo](https://zenodo.org)): Data is stored at CERN, which is reliable.
+3. **[Zenodo](https://zenodo.org)** (FAIR): Data is stored at CERN, which is reliable.
 It is becoming a common place to share data, which may make it user-friendly.
 They accept up to 50GB per dataset with an option to have multiple datasets.
-4. **GitHub** (**not** FAIR, [GitHub](https://github.com)) Everyone knows how to navigate around a repo on GitHub, which can be an advantage for outreach.
+4. **[GitHub](https://github.com)** (**not** FAIR) Everyone knows how to navigate around a repo on GitHub, which can be an advantage for outreach.
 But it is not FAIR.
 What can be practiced is to provide a link to the active project in the manuscript, and then still upload materials to a FAIR platform for reproducibility.
-5. **4TU.ResearchData** (FAIR, [4TU.ResearchData](https://data.4tu.nl)): Local storage for the technical universities of the Netherlands.
+5. **[4TU.ResearchData](https://data.4tu.nl)** (FAIR): Local storage for the technical universities of the Netherlands.
 They do quite a good job of making the management of datasets easy.
 Likely, there is a similar portal in your institution/country.